 Both of these options of course have shortcomings.

 In the case of performing your own website localization, there is a learning curve along with the time you will be spending on free translation of your website.
-Website localization can be an arduous task.
+Localization of websites can be an arduous task.
 It would certainly be time-consuming and also take your focus away from other more valuable tasks.

 Machine translation has quality issues.
 Oftentimes, machine translation will not recognize nouns.
 It will also fail in nuances of recognizing the meaning of your content.
 Machine translation tends to work better for some languages (those for which the provider of machine translation has a good corpus) and worse for others.